 Important things that determine if you are a good candidate for a short beard are:

 1. The Shape of Your Face

 Short beard is not suitable for all face shapes.
 If you’re unsure which is your face shape, a barber can help you determine it.
-Only after that, you should start looking for your short beard style.

 2. Facial Features